http://beyond666-acson005.blogspot.com/2012/02/prophetic-dreams-astral-journeys-in.html http://be

 Hence, the Arab Spring of 2011 and the accession to power of Islamists via the ballot box across the Middle East.
 Hence, the unwinnable war against the Afghan people, that brought empire to its knees in fateful 2011, even as the slaughter of insurgents and civilians increased.
 Yes, the imperialists managed a clever ruse, invading Libya to depose the clownish Gaddafi, but the Islamists and fiercely independent tribes there are unlikely allies of empire.

 The tsunami of resistance to imperialism surged throughout 2011 around the world, while the empire's leaders put a worldwide "missile defense" system in place.
-But even as radars and missiles were installed in Europe, the rising tide reached the empire's shores in 2011, as financial crisis led to rising poverty and unrest in the imperial centre itself.
+But even as radars and missiles were installed in Europe, the rising tide reached the empire's shores in 2011, as financial crisis led to rising poverty and unrest in the imperial center itself.

-Even as the world environment degrades, even as imperial arms continue to kill, maim and choke demonstrators and insurgents both at the heart of the empire and in the heart of the "enemy", we can take heart in the new sense of human dignity which 2011 spawned, and fight the intrigues of empire with new vigour in 2012.
+Even as the world environment degrades, even as imperial arms continue to kill, maim and choke demonstrators and insurgents both at the heart of the empire and in the heart of the "enemy", we can take heart in the new sense of human dignity which 2011 spawned, and fight the intrigues of empire with new vigor in 2012.

 Please read the full article/essay: